Iceland Budget for Four Days

 This is a blog post I’ve been meaning to get together, but like so many others, it just hasn’t come together.
 I have a similar blog post sitting in my drafts from my trip to San Francisco and maybe one day that will get done too.
 So here it is: A breakdown of my Iceland budget for four days and two people!

-A special thanks to my friend and coworker who asked me how much it cost for me to go to Iceland.
+A special thanks to my friend who asked me how much it cost for me to go to Iceland.
 It reminded me that I needed to get my stuff together and the numbers on my blog.
 I already had them together in a notebook!
 Please note some of the links below are affiliate links.
 At no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.

 If you’re interested in just one section, use these links to jump to different sections of this post:

 When I’m planning a trip I always start by tracking my flights with Google Flights and Hopper.
 Both trackers send you notifications and have a slew of other helpful features for deciding when to buy your plane tickets.
 When I first began looking at flights, the cheapest option was with Delta at $585 (USD), roundtrip from Houston (IAH) to Reykjavík (KEF), a three hour layover in New York with an airport change (LGA to JFK) and no carry-ons (aka basic economy).

 The price wasn’t bad, the times were what we wanted, but the airport change scared us.
 We knew we would be needing a checked back and we were wanting to take two carry-ons.
 Adding the checked bag was going to add another $120 to our total.
 We were going right at the end of winter, leaving February 28 and coming back March 5, and needed the extra space for winter gear!
 Click here to see what all I packed for this trip!